Humanoid

 This function is optimized through making the assumption that only this function is used to change the appearance of the character, and no changes are made through other means between calls.
 If changes are made to the character between calls.
 Then this function may not make the character reflect the passed in HumanoidDescription accurately.
 If you want to use this function in conjunction with other means of updating the character, Humanoid:ApplyDescriptionReset() will always ensure the character reflects the passed in HumanoidDescription.

-- Humanoid:GetAppliedDescription(), returns the HumanoidDescription currently applied to the Humanoid
+- Humanoid:GetAppliedDescription() which returns the HumanoidDescription currently applied to the humanoid.

-- Players:GetHumanoidDescriptionFromUserId(), gives back a HumanoidDescription which describes the Avatar for the passed in user
+- Players:GetHumanoidDescriptionFromUserId() which returns a HumanoidDescription describing the avatar for the passed in user.

-- Players:GetHumanoidDescriptionFromOutfitId(), gives back a HumanoidDescription whose parameters are initialized to match that of the passed in server-side outfit asset
+- Players:GetHumanoidDescriptionFromOutfitId() which returns a HumanoidDescription whose parameters are initialized to match that of the passed in server-side outfit asset.

-- Player:LoadCharacterWithHumanoidDescription(), spawns a player with the look from the HumanoidDescription Instance passed in
+- Player:LoadCharacterWithHumanoidDescription() which spawns a player with the look from the passed in HumanoidDescription.

 Parameters